 Metrobank offers comparable service with other international credit cards.
-Although the minimum yearly income requirement is higher, the perks make up to the number of elite services you can get with this card.
+Although the minimum yearly income requirement is higher, the perks are a number of elite services you can get with this card.

-Main perks include: 24moths zero installment plans with partner merchandise; 1 reward point accumulated for every PhP20 spent; Free accidental death/disablement travel insurance of up to P5 million and triple reward from purchases at any of Rustan’s Department Store.
+Main perks include 24moths zero installment plans with partner merchandise; 1 reward point accumulated for every Php20 spent; free accidental death/disablement travel insurance of up to Php5 million and triple reward from purchases at any of Rustan’s Department Store.

 3. Bank of Commerce Platinum Mastercard

-Bank of Commerce is one of the country’s largest lender by asset, majority of its shares is owned by the San Miguel Corporation.
+Bank of Commerce is one of the country’s largest lenders by assets.
+The majority of its shares is owned by the San Miguel Corporation.
 Although it is not as widely-known compared to other banks (the minimum yearly income of a candidate is a whopping 1.2. million pesos) the perks their Platinum Mastercard offers are somehow better compared to others.

-Main perks include: usage of card anywhere in the world; availability of dual currency billing; lifetime waived annual membership fee; 1 reward point accumulated for every PhP25 spent.
+Main perks include the usage of card anywhere in the world; availability of dual currency billing; lifetime waived annual membership fee; 1 reward point accumulated for every PhP25 spent.

-Main perks include: 1 local mile accumulated for every PhP30 spent; 1 overseas mile accumulated for every PhP30 spent; 1 never-expiring mile for every ₱30 you spend both here and abroad and access to VIP lounge local and abroad
+Main perks include 1 local mile accumulated for every PhP30 spent; 1 overseas mile accumulated for every PhP30 spent; 1 never-expiring mile for every Php30 you spend both here and abroad and access to VIP lounge local and abroad.

 The annual fee for this card is Php5,000 for the first card and Php2,500 for supplementary cards.
 In addition, the monthly interest rate is 3.50%.
 If you miss a payment, you will owe Php850 or the unpaid Minimum Amount Due, whichever is lower.